a-r-d/a-r-d.github.io/_posts/2016-02-02-git-tip-replace-master-branch-fresh-copy-upstream.markdown

 - git
 ---

 Sometimes for whatever reason you screw up and get your local master branch into a nasty inconsistent state.
 Maybe it was an accidental merge or accidental commits but you just want to start over.
 Here is how to replace your local master branch with a fresh copy from upstream.

-[bash]
+{% highlight bash %}
 # you cannot delete the branch you are on, so move to something else.
 git checkout